dagster-io/dagster/python_modules/dagster-sqlalchemy/dagster_sqlalchemy/examples/sql_project_example/README.md

 Pipeline: full_pipeline Description: Runs entire pipeline, both setup and running the transform
 Pipeline: setup_pipeline Description: Creates all tables and then populates source table
 Pipeline: truncate_all_derived_tables Description: Truncates all tables that are populated by the pipeline.
 Preserves source tables
-Pipeline: rerun_pipeline Description: Rerun the pipeline, populating the the derived tables.
+Pipeline: rerun_pipeline Description: Rerun the pipeline, populating the derived tables.
 Assumes pipeline is setup
 ```

 So there are four pipelines that you can script.
 Descriptions are provided by the developer and exposed to tooling.